 As you begin to engage independent talent, become familiar with these agencies and their rules to make the best compliance judgments.
 If you are unsure of how to navigate these legal nuances, consider working with a firm that specializes in independent contractor engagement to help you properly assess your existing methods for engaging independent talent.

 From maintenance to management, you should keep track of every independent worker in your organization and what their role is.
-If you don’t know what non-employee workers do, how much they are paid, and why they are not, in fact, considered to be employees can be a recipe for disaster.
+If you don’t know what non-employee workers do, how much they are paid, and why they are not considered to be employees, you are putting your company at risk.

-Without proper management, independent contractors may be misclassified, putting your organization at risk.
+Without proper management, it can be easy to misclassify independent contractors.
 Always remember that independent contractor compliance is a real issue.
 To protect your company, it’s important to employ risk mitigation techniques and to put a comprehensive compliance program in place that takes important factors into account such as your particular industry and state criteria for proper classification.
 Not only will an effective program help you protect your organization—you’ll also maintain peace of mind and become a more attractive place to work.

 Looking for more help or have additional compliance questions?
 We’d love to speak to you about how we can help save time and money by managing your organization’s growing population of independent talent.